 Minky's son, David Nimerov has maliciously lied about his dad, Milton Nimerov, being the owner of Minky's and has done so for years, as he must have thought there was no proof of ownership still in existence.

-During my written conversations with David Nimerov, he made these statements to me: "My Dad Milton Minky Nimerov was the owner.
+During my written conversations with David Nimerov, he made these statements: "My Dad [Milton] Minky [Nimerov] was the owner.
 Shim was his younger brother and the salesperson."
 "There’s a reason the stores were named Minky’s Bicycles."
-"If I recall, my dad gave Eve [Shim's wife] $3,000 to walk away."
+"If I recall, my dad gave Eve (Shim's wife) $3,000 to walk away."

 I don't know why he felt it necessary to propagate these lies for so many years.
 Perhaps just to be spiteful towards Shim's family.
-In my opinion, David's claiming Minky was the owner is like a person claiming to have served in the military but never did.
+David's claiming Minky was the owner is like a person claiming to have served in the military but never did.
 "Stolen Valor!"
 A crime.

 I ousted David to set the record straight.
 David is still lying and it's just plain wrong.
 It's hurtful to his own family that I had personal contact with.
 In Yiddish, David is a Schmuck!Seymour Nimerov's immediate family preapproved and condoned the information I wrote in the above note before I made this article public.